Do I have grounds for a Mesothelioma lawsuit?

 If you were exposed to asbestos and are now suffering from mesothelioma, asbestosis, lung cancer or other health problems, you may be able to file mesothelioma lawsuits against the company or companies that are responsible for your exposure.
 Many asbestos manufacturers knew of the dangers this mineral posed long before it was regulated by the federal government in the mid-1970s.
 In determining whether you have grounds for a case, an attorney will need to thoroughly investigate the source of your exposure in order to see what party or parties may be responsible and how best to seek compensation.
 Every case is different; we recommend that you schedule a free consultation with a mesothelioma lawyer to find out more about your options.

 What is my case worth?

-Every mesothelioma lawsuit is different and may yield different results.
+All mesothelioma lawsuits are different and may yield different results.
 It is not uncommon for a mesothelioma settlement or verdict to equal $1 million or more, but this is no guarantee that your case may be worth this much.
 It may be worth more or less, depending on the unique circumstances at hand.
 Our lawyers often work with economists, medical professionals, psychologists and others who can help us determine exactly what physical, financial and emotional injuries have been suffered to estimate the fair value of a case.